 Ownership and Review

-This policy is owned by the Chief Legal and Compliance Officer.
-This policy shall be reviewed on an annual basis.
-Changes to this document shall be in accordance with the Information Security Management System (ISMS) Document and Records Control Standard.
+This policy is owned by the Chief Legal and Compliance Officer and shall be reviewed on an annual basis.

-Questions about this policy or complaints about the handling of personal data should be directed to the Compliance Director at [email protected].
+Questions about this policy or Entrust’s handling of personal data can be directed to [email protected].